-Fitting the Retaining Straps: Bending and fitting the steel retaining straps was interesting, and I became aware very quickly about “bend radius” and how the straps needed to follow the angles of the tank; in my humble opinion, the strap shape at the edges had to be a proper fit otherwise the majority of the holding force would have been on the single edge...
+Fitting the Retaining Straps: Bending and fitting the steel retaining straps was interesting, and I became aware very quickly about “bend radius” and how the straps needed to follow the angles of the tank; in my humble opinion, the strap shape at the edges had to be a proper fit otherwise the majority of the holding force would have been on the contact point...
 Not good.

-Made an aluminium template and marked up where the bends were to be (allowing for the radius,) then I bent the lower bend and got that to fit properly with some judicious use of a club hammer.
-Then I re-verified the upper bend location and bent and bashed for that.
+Made an aluminium strap template and marked up where the bends were to be (allowing for the radius,) then I bent the lower bend and got that to fit properly with some judicious use of a club hammer.
+Then I re-verified the upper bend location and bent and bashed for that with the club hammer.

 Bending was achieved by clamping the steel strap in a homemade jig.
 Essentially the jig was a couple of pieces of angle iron with bolts at each end.
 Bend procedure was: heated up the area to be bent, then, by further clamping the piece between two additional metal plates to keep it as flat as possible [when bending,] made the bend.
 Then I finished off with the club hammer.

-So, when fully installed, the tank will be insulated from any contact with metal or GRP and it will be firmly and snugly cushioned and positioned.
+So, the tank is fully insulated from any contact with metal or GRP and is firmly and snugly cushioned and positioned.
 And there will be nothing protruding into the boot area or in close proximity to the silencers...
-Will be happy with this.
+Happy with this.